 Federal law states that tipped employees are workers who regularly receive more than $30 in tips per month.

-Employers can claim a tip credit toward the federal minimum wage to pay employees the tipped minimum wage.
+Employers can claim a tip credit toward the federal minimum wage to pay certain employees the tipped minimum wage.
 The maximum tip credit an employer can claim is $5.12 per hour.
 This means the federal tipped minimum wage is $2.13 per hour ($7.25 – $5.12 = $2.13).

 Not all states follow the federal tipped minimum wage rate.
 Some states require employers to pay a state-mandated tipped minimum wage that’s higher than the federal minimum wage rate.